tomkaith13/topaz-auth-engine/ReadMe.md

 ## Deploy using `Makefile`
 Use `make clean` to clean up the containers

-Use `make run` ro run the containers
+Use `make run` ro run the containers.

-Use `load-db` to load the manifest and the directory files
+Use `load-db` to load the manifest and the directory files.
+This needs to be done once before running any checks using the authorizer.

 ## Prerequisites to running Topaz Engine using `docker-compose`